About BOC

 Our Mission

-Business Outreach Center Network’s mission is to improve the economic prospects of traditionally underserved groups, with a focus on low- and moderate-income entrepreneurs and their communities.
+BOC Network's mission is to improve the economic prospects of traditionally underserved groups, with a focus on low and moderate income entrepreneurs and their communities, and thereby create genuinely brighter futures

 Our History

-Piloted in 1989, and expanded citywide in 1992, the Business Outreach Center (BOC) Network is a multi-community coalition dedicated to community small business development with local centers in ethnically diverse and underserved neighborhoods across New York City and Newark, New Jersey.
-It was born in response to the growing awareness of the challenges that thousands of small businesses across New York City were facing.
+Piloted in 1989, and expanded citywide in 1992, the Business Outreach Center (BOC) Network is dedicated to community small business development with local centers in community neighborhoods across New York City and Newark, New Jersey.

 These enterprises are handicapped by their limited access to credit and technical assistance services.
-The problem is especially severe for BOC Network’s target client base: minority, immigrant, and female entrepreneurs, who often operate in isolation from mainstream markets, and whose businesses are located in low- to moderate-income communities.
+The problem is especially severe for BOC Network’s target client base: community-based entrepreneurs, who often operate in isolation from mainstream markets.
 These businesses are often key sources of jobs for the residents of the neighborhoods they are in or they serve.
-The BOC Network initiative was conceived as a way to break through their isolation and to provide technical assistance to help bridge the gap limiting their prosperity and growth, in turn helping to stabilize local economies.
+The BOC Network initiative was conceived as a way to break through small business isolation and to provide technical assistance to help bridge the gap limiting their prosperity and growth, in turn helping to stabilize local economies.

 Group-2251-min